george-hawkins/breadboard-vtx-control/README.md

 I reduced the number of bands to 5 (and then pressed _Save_) to knock out the I band that isn't mentioned in the TX805 mini-manual.
 Other than that everything lined up with the table of frequencies in the manual.

+By default there's only a 25mW power level, under the bands in the _VTX Table_ section, you can add additional power levels if your VTX supports them (and they're legal in your jurisdiction).

 Note: Oscar Liang sets up the VTX table using the CLI - I don't see the need for this as the file based approach works well.

 Aside: under _Video Transmitter_ tab, you can select _Save LUA Script_ which saves a file, that describes the frequencies table, which can, apparently, be loaded into OpenTX.
 However, I don't know why you would do this as the Betaflight script on the transmitter can download this table itself from the flight controller via the RX using the MSP protocol.